Can I apply to housing associations to go on their registers?

 What if I don't like the property when I have seen it?

 You are allowed to refuse two offers, if you refuse the third offer your application will be cancelled.
 This is why it is important to place a bid only on properties and areas that you are sure that you are willing to consider.

 What if someone in my household has a medical condition?

-If someone in your household has a medical condition, you will be asked to complete a medical referral form in order to provide details, which may then be considered by the Council's medical advisor, who will put forward a recommendation.
+If someone in your household has a medical condition, you will be asked to complete a medical referral form in order to provide details, which may then be considered by our medical advisor, who will put forward a recommendation.

 What other documents do I need to provide?